Minutes of the 1998 WFSC's Annual Business Meeting

 ELECTION OF OFFICERS

-Vice President - Allan C. Marcus was re-elected without opposition.
-A1 shall serve for another two-year term beginning January l, 1998.
+Treasurer - Deanna Juhnke was re-elected without opposition.
+Deanna shall serve for another two-year term beginning January 1, 1999.

-Vice President, Youth Division - MaryAnn Bowman was re-elected without opposition.
-MaryAnn shall serve for another one-year term beginning January 1, 1998.
+Vice President, Youth Division - MarvAnn Bowman was re-elected without opposition.
+MaryAnn shall serve for another one-year term beginning January 1, 1999.

-Jim Beck (Chrmn., WISCOPEX '97), in accordance with bylaws, was automatically appointed to serve a three-year term on the Standing Committee on Exhibitions with Chrmn.
-Dan Undersander and Robert J. Mather.
+Al Marcus (co-Chrmn., WISCOPEX '98), in accordance with bylaws, was automatically appointed to serve a Three-year term on the Standing Committee on Exhibitions With

 Automatic appointments to the Nominating Committee are Chrmn.
-Roy Northwood, Wm.
-Grosnick Sr. and Jerry D. Weasner.
+Roy Northwood, Writ.
+Grosnick Sr. and Jerry D. Weasner,

-A motion was made to thank the Wauwatosa Philatelic Society for hosting the 1997 WFSC convention and exhibition.
+President Schmidt thanked the Outagamie Philatelic Society for hosting the 1998 WFSC convention and exhibition.